hazelgrove/agda-popl17/README.md

 # agda-popl17

-This repository contains the mechanization of Hazelnut and the associated metatheory as submitted to POPL 2017.
+This repository contains the mechanization of Hazelnut and the associated metatheory as submitted to POPL 2017 for artifact evaluation.

 The branch `sums` is the mechanization of the core calculus extended with sum types as described in section 4 of the paper.
 It's a conservative